joaojunior/joaojunior.github.io/blog/html/_sources/pages/msc.rst.txt

 My advisor in MSc was an intelligent and brilliant person: `Thiago Ferreira <http://homepages.dcc.ufmg.br/~tfn>`_.
 He helped me to improve my skills in Operational Research.
 We also conversation about the life.
 Nowadays, Thiago beyond be an advisor is a special friend too.
-My co-advisor in MSC was an intelligent and a brilliant person too: `Andréa Cynthia <http://losi.utt.fr/fr/_plugins/mypage/mypage/content/duhamela.html>`_.
-Nowadays she is a special friend and I work with she in my :ref:`phd`.
+My co-advisor in MSC was: `Andréa Cynthia <http://losi.utt.fr/fr/_plugins/mypage/mypage/content/duhamela.html>`_.
+Nowadays, I work with she in my :ref:`phd`.

 My thesis: **Exact algorithms to the robust shortest path problem and the tree hub location problem** is available(in portuguese) `here <http://www.bibliotecadigital.ufmg.br/dspace/bitstream/handle/1843/ESBF-A9UMM3/jo_ocarlosabreujunior.pdf>`_.